-Totals 25 400lbs.

-Bill of Lading Remark S

-Received \$ to apply in prepayment of the charges Shipment consists of empty, reusable packaging containers.
-Please clear under Instruments of International Traffic Bond #

-(The signature here acknowledge) owledges the amount prepaid) 460247023, effective 07/08/2002 for Nav istar Inc.
+Shipment consists of empty, reusable packaging containers.
+Please clear under Instruments of International Traffic Bond # 460247023, effective 07/08/2002 for Nav istar Inc.

-Charges Advanced:

-- Short Form - Original - Not Negotiab
+Straight B Bill of Lading - Short Form - Original - Not Negotiable g

-RECEIVED, subject to the classifications and lawfully filed tariffs in effect on the date of the issue of this Bill of Lading, the property described above, in apparent good order, except as noted/contents of packages unknown), marked, consigned, and destined as indicated above, which said carrier (the word carrier being understood throughout this contract as meaning any person or corporation in possession of the property under the contract) agrees to carry to its usual place of delivery at said destination, in its route, otherwise to deliver to another carrier on the route to said destination.
-It is mutually agreed, as to each carrier of all or any of said property over all or any portion of said route to destination, and as to each party at any time interest in all or any of said property, they every service to be performed hereunder shall to be subject to all the terms and conditions of the U niform Domestic Straight Bill of Lading set forth (1) in O flicial, Southern, Western, and Illinois Freight Classifications in effect on the date hereof, if this is a rail or rail-water shipment, or (2) in the applicable motor carrier classification or tariff this is a mail or rail-water shipment.
-Shipper hereby certifies that he is familiar with all the terms and conditions of the said bill of lading, including those on the back thereof, set forth in the classification or tariff which governs the transportation of the shipment, and the said terms and conditions are hereby agreed to by the shipper and accepted for himself and his assigns.
+RECEIVED, subject to the classifications and lawfully filed tariffs in effect on the date of the issue of this Bill of Lading, the property described above, in apparent good order, except as noted(contents of packages unknown), marked, consigned, and destined as indicated above, which said carrier (the word carrier being understood throughout this contract as meaning any person or corporation in possession of the property under the contract) agrees to carry to its usual place of delivery at said destination, if on its route, otherwise to deliver to another carrier on the route to said destination.
+It is mutually agreed, as to each carrier of all or any of said property over all or any portion of said route to destination, and as to each party at any time interest in all or any of said property, they every service to be performed hereunder shall to be subject to all the terms and conditions of the Uniform Domestic Straight Bill of Lading set forth (1) in Offcial, Southern, Western, and Illinois Freight Classifications in effect on the date hereof, if this is a rail on rail-weter shipment.
+Shipper hereby certifies that he is familiar with all the terms and conditions of the uniform Souther ship to back thereof, set forth in the classification or tariff this is a rail on the back thereof, set forth in the classification or tariff which governs the transportation of the shipment, and the said terms and conditions of the shipper and accepted for himself and his assigns.

 Signature Shipper Signature Carrier

 Date Date

-Signature Consignee Print Carrier Name IMP PERIAL EXPRESS INC
+Signature Consignee Print Carrier Name IM PERIAL EXPRESS INC

 Date

+46 P a g e

-8.0 VOLATILE CORROSION INHIBITORS 8.1 DEFINITION
+8.0 VOLATILE CORROSION INHIBITORS